Hybrid Cloud surveillance solutions can open up a much higher degree of flexibility, both in terms of storage and collaborative working.

 But you certainly don’t have to migrate the entire existing on-prem solution to the cloud to benefit.
 Instead, your provider should be able to offer a web-client solution.
 This solution allows authorised users to access features of your surveillance solution within a browser from any connected device.

-The idea of most surveillance solutions with built-in remote capabilities is that they give access to many essential features.
-This includes viewing live or recorded video footage, receiving alarm notifications and reporting functionality.
+Most surveillance solutions with built-in remote capabilities give users access to essential features.
+These include viewing live or recorded video footage, receiving alarm notifications, and reporting functionality.

 Reporting access is particularly useful for surveillance managers who may wish to access system or incident data while not in the office or working in a satellite office.